minal-bajaj/tweetify/README.md

 docker run -d -p 80:8080 -p 443:8443 minalbajaj/tweetify

 If you want to create image locally with different oauth credentials.
-Please follow below steps.
+Please follow below steps.<br>
-        1. Unzip "TwitterAnalyzer.zip" and provide oauth credentials in "src/main/resources/twitter4j.properties" file.
+        1. Unzip "TwitterAnalyzer.zip" and provide oauth credentials in "src/main/resources/twitter4j.properties" file.<br>
         2. Run createImage.sh script to create docker image.
-This step will create docker image with tag "tweetify".
+This step will create docker image with tag "tweetify".<br>
-        3. Run docker image with following command - "docker run -d -p 80:8080 -p 443:8443 minalbajaj/tweetify"
+        3. Run docker image with following command - "docker run -d -p 80:8080 -p 443:8443 minalbajaj/tweetify"<br>

 If all the above steps are exeuted successfully then application is accessible at localhost:80